rohityadav-sas/pcampus-login/README.md

 ## ⚠️ Android compatibility

-The app supports installation from Android 6 and targets Android 6's app behavior.
+The app supports installation from Android 6 to 14.
 This **Legacy** variant listens for Wi-Fi connection broadcasts and has no permanent notification.

-It is intended for Android 6–14; Android 15 and newer normally block installation of apps with this old target unless the user bypasses that restriction.
+Android 15 and newer normally block installation of apps with this old target unless the user bypasses that restriction.
 Background restrictions may still delay or prevent automatic login.

 ## 🔐 Privacy and security